 Contactless payments by mobile phone or tablet work in exactly the same way as cards, often with added benefits – immediate payment confirmation and in some cases, being able to make transactions above the £20 limit.

-You can already use contactless on London Buses, and later in 2014 you will be able to touch to travel on the entire TfL network, as well as many other regional and national transit operators.
+You can already use your Contactless payment card to travel on bus, Tube, tram, DLR, London Overground, TfL Rail and most National Rail services in London (tfl.gov.uk/contactless), as well as many other regional and national transit operators.